 Kerssemakers’ long exposure technique transforms iconic natural and city landscapes into contemplative surrealist worlds untouched by humans.
 To achieve the effect, he uses neutral density filters and up to 16 stops with exposure times of over four minutes.

 Using a large-format printer, Kerssemakers creates archival works on canvas and fiber fine art paper.

 Recently Kerssemakers’ work has taken Best in Show at the Kissimmee Art Festival in Florida and 3rd place at the Atalaya Arts and Crafts Festival in Huntington Beach.
 He won an Emerging Artist Grant at Piccolo Spoleto, has exhibited at the Piccolo Spoleto Outdoor Art Exhibition, and has been an Artfields participant.

-Ivo is a member of the Lowcountry Artists Gallery in Charleston where he has work on display.
-Other venues where his work can be seen include MISC-Everything Murrells Inlet and the Seacoast Artist Gallery in Myrtle Beach.
+He is a member of the Lowcountry Artists Gallery in Charleston and is represented by MISC-Everything Murrells Inlet, the Collectors Café & Gallery and the Waccammaw Boulevard Gallery in Myrtle Beach.